 It is interesting to highlight that Kabbalah is not limited to Judaism, because it can also be found in Muslim and Christian traditions.
 For instance, the Christian Kabbalah of the 15th century (that of the Cathars).

-It is the Italian Pico della Mirandola (1463-1494) who wrote the first of multiple treaties and who made an extraordinary summary of the Greek knowledge and kabbalah.
+It is the Italian Pico della Mirandola (1463-1494) who wrote the first of multiple treaties and who made an extraordinary summary of the Greek knowledge and Kabbalah.
 He suffered the Church’s wrath, just like all the other kabbalah Christians.

-What does Kabbalah consist in?
+What does Kabbalah consist of?

 Kabbalists’ goal is to get closer to the Divine, to merge with the Creative Principle.
 To that end, they seek to properly understand the universe and its laws: to them, these laws are divine manifestations that appear at different stages of life.